Student Artist at EHS: Alivia Tupper

 Ninth-grader enjoys drawing characters, scenery, and abstract pictures

-Student Artist at EHS: Lilly Turner
+Student Artist at EHS: Theodore Turner

 The ninth-grader enjoys drawing, especially images on the mysterious side